cyberrangecz/docs/docs/extras/logging/logs.md

-In the KYPO CRP, we monitor the trainees' progress during training by logging the various events.
+In the CyberRangeCZ Platform, we monitor the trainees' progress during training by logging the various events.
 Currently, we differentiate between two major types of logs:

- * **Training events**:  Any action performed by the trainee on the KYPO portal web page is considered to be a Training event (e.g., taking a hint, solving a level, finishing a run, ...).
+ * **Training events**:  Any action performed by the trainee on the CyberRangeCZ Platform portal web page is considered to be a Training event (e.g., taking a hint, solving a level, finishing a run, ...).
 These events are mainly used for real-time visualization of the Training run.
 Based on training events, organizers can offer individual help to struggling trainees or, on the other hand, take notice of excellent students.
- * **Commands**: All commands executed by the students inside the sandbox (cloud or local) command line are logged.
+ * **Commands**: All commands executed by the students inside the sandbox command line are logged.
 These logged commands offer detailed information about all students' actions while completing the assignment.
 The organizers can then use command logs to evaluate each student's actions, and the complexity of the solutions students came up with during the Training run.

 ## Training Events - Linear

 ### Common Fields

 * **sandbox_id**: the ID of a sandbox instance
 * **pool_id**: the ID of a pool
 * **training_definition_id**: the ID of a training definition
 * **training_instance_id**: the ID of a training instance
 * **training_run_id**: the ID of a training run
 * **training_time**: the time that has elapsed since the start of a training run
 * **total_training_score**: total score achieved in training levels
 * **total_assessment_score**: total score achieved in assessment levels